LeonLonsdale/learning-notes/10.Payments/stripe-1-checkout.md

     success_url: '', // url to redirect to on successful payment
     cancel_url: '', // url to redirect to if payment cancelled
     customer_email: req.user.email, // should be protected route, so user should exist
-    client_reference_id: '', // only works in production
+    client_reference_id: '', // put product ID here we can use for DB storage later.
     line_items: [
       {
         quantity: 1,